psi4/psi4/doc/sphinxman/source/manage_release.rst

 -------------------------

 * follow tagging procedure
-* before re-engaing the "include admin" button, push a branch at the tag commit (not the records commit)
+* before re-engaging the "include admin" button, push a branch at the tag commit (not the records commit)

   ::